 1. Use shampoo and conditioner for color-treated hair

 Anytime you dye your hair, it’s a good idea to swap out your existing shampoo and conditioner for a duo designed for color-treated hair.
-We love the L’Oréal Paris Everpure Sulfate-Free Bond Repair Shampoo with Citric Acid and L’Oréal Paris Everpure Sulfate-Free Bond Repair Conditioner with Citric Acid, especially for those with lightened hair.
-Use them alongside the L’Oréal Paris Everpure Bond Strengthening Pre-Shampoo Treatment to help reinforce brittle hair bonds and strengthen your color-treated hair.
+We love the L’Oréal Paris EverPure Sulfate-Free Bond Repair Shampoo and L’Oréal Paris EverPure Sulfate-Free Bond Repair Conditioner, especially for those with lightened hair.
+Use them alongside the L’Oréal Paris EverPure Bond Strengthening Pre-Shampoo Treatment to help reinforce brittle hair bonds and strengthen your color-treated hair.

 Shop the Products